 Next, ensure you have taken a thorough inventory of all your most important and most sensitive applications, directories, and users.
 It can be hard to allocate the appropriate security risks or permissions if you don’t know which parts of your organization should have limited access or which may be subject to compliance requirements.

 Once you begin to implement your user provisioning process, ensure you have clear benchmarks for determining whether it’s effective.
-For example, measure how much time each week your administrator spends on user provisioning and then compare this to how much time they spend with a tool.
+For example, measure how much time each week your administrator spends on user provisioning and deprovisioning and then compare this to how much time they spend with a tool.
 Be clear on the scope of your user provisioning process, including which working groups and teams are included, and start with one or two teams if necessary when you’re testing out new software.

 Once you’ve gone through the testing process and you’re happy with your solution, you can roll it out across your entire organization and see whether it’s scaling well.
 You should then put a monitoring program in place to look at how many user provisioning requests are being made, how many need to be handled manually, what internal audit findings say about security and compliance, and whether end users are satisfied.

 First, ARM monitors and manages Active Directory and Group Policy, so you can be sure your user provisioning practices are secure and nobody has access where they shouldn’t.
-With ARM you can see if any user has made changes and when those changes occurred.
+With SolarWinds ARM, you can see if any user has made changes and when those changes occurred.
 This can help you to meet compliance obligations by showing all users have appropriate access and no unauthorized changes have been made.
 ARM also links with SharePoint to show who has authorized access to SharePoint resources.

 About provisioning, ARM can set up new accounts quickly and can do so on an individual basis or in a more general way with standardized templates.
 To reduce administrator overheads, you can also use ARM to set up access rights to be granted by the data owner, rather than the administrator having to do everything.
 It can then look at how you have provisioned your accounts and what access has been given to determine which accounts are high risk and should be monitored closely.